Aba-ibrahim/Aba-s-Portfolio/README.md

 # 👨‍💻 About the Analyst

-Hi, I’m **Aba Ibrahim**, a data analyst with a passion for transforming complex information into clear, actionable insights.
+Hi, I’m **Aba Ibrahim**, a data & business analyst with a passion for transforming complex information into clear, actionable insights.

 I specialize in: